 The extent of the persuasive power of narratives isn’t fully known, however.
 My meta-analysis aims to quantify the influence of narratives on resistance across all studies to-date.
 I presented preliminary findings at the annual conference of the Association for Education in Journalism and Mass Communication (AEJMC) in August.

 The project won Top Student Paper in the ComSHER division (which stands for Communicating Science, Health, Environment and Risk).
-It was also awarded the Eason Prize, created in memory of former PhD student Lori Eason, to acknowledge graduate students doing important science communication research.
+It was also awarded the Eason Prize, created in memory of former PhD student Lori Eason, to support graduate students in doing important science communication research.
 This was a great honor.

 Another highlight of the Chicago trip was spending the day working with colleagues at Northwestern University (here’s the killer view from their office) as we made preparations for a productive writing retreat this fall in Park City, Utah.
 Our upcoming projects will span narrative persuasion, psychological reactance, genetic communication, and more.